 Colon Port of Call

 The main cruise embarkation port at the north Caribbean entrance to the Panama Canal, Colon is a sprawling industrial city within close proximity to beautiful jungle landscape and the wonders of the Canal.
-Of course, the most popular sites from Colon are the nearby Panama Canal itself including the impressive raising and lowering of ships in the Gatun Locks, including one's own, and the immense man-made Gatun Lake.
+The most popular sites in Colon are the nearby Panama Canal itself, including the impressive raising and lowering of ships in the Gatun Locks, and the immense man-made Gatun Lake.

-Colon is attractive to cruise ships in part because of the Colon 2000 cruise terminal, allowing berths for several large ships and more than 2,500 passengers at once.
+Colon is attractive to cruise ships in part because of the modern Colon 2000 cruise terminal, allowing berths for several large ships and more than 2,500 passengers at once.
 The terminal is sophisticated and offers a variety of shops and restaurants but is a bit removed from the centre of downtown Colon.
 Some cruise ships dock at Cristobal Pier which is smaller but offers good craft markets and cultural shows.
 Cruising to Colon offers travellers the chance to explore off-the-beaten-path areas of Panama that are out of reach of Panama City.

 Tour groups often ride the train from Colon to the visit the Gatun Locks which is the most beautiful route.
-Taxies can be hired from Colon 2000 and Cristobal with pre-set fares, and are considered safer, although the local bus is cheaper for longer excursions.
+Regulated taxies can be hired from Colon 2000 and Cristobal with pre-set fares, and are considered safer, although the local bus is cheaper for longer excursions.
 Cruise ships tend to offer a variety of shore excursions and many travellers prefer to stick with these pre-arranged trips but independent travel is possible.